 Optic nerve head (ONH) and retinal nerve fiber layer (RNFL) analysis (Source: Medicine / ResearchGate)

-An OCT test is taken at the patient’s initial exam and then every 6 to 12 months after.
+An OCT test is performed at the patient’s initial examination and then repeated every 6 to 12 months thereafter.
 Thinning of the optic nerve indicates that it is being damaged by elevated intraocular pressure.
 When OCT test results show that the optic nerve is thinning, this is a symptom of glaucoma.

 In addition to glaucoma, OCT is useful in diagnosing other eye conditions such as diabetic retinopathy and age-related macular degeneration.